2a-stra/mxone-auth-code/README.md

 3. **Download and Decrypt**: The SIP phone will then download the encrypted `tuz` files from the Configuration Server, decrypt them using the provided password, and automatically apply the configuration.

-This process ensures that your SIP phone configurations are securely transmitted and deployed, minimizing the risk of unauthorized access.

 ```sh
 anacrypt -d ./ -m -p password1234 -i
 ```

+This process ensures secure and efficient registration and configuration of SIP phones on the MX-ONE PBX, leveraging automated scripts and encryption for added security.